-- ▼ Flow through to prices in the subsequent year, or - Be cumulated and passed through via a regulatory true-up in the subsequent regulatory period.
+- ▼ Flow through to prices in the subsequent year, or - ▼ Be cumulated and passed through via a regulatory true-up in the subsequent regulatory period.

 For this review, we decided that annual changes in the cost of debt should be cumulated and passed through via a regulatory true-up in the subsequent regulatory period.
-While the two options are equivalent in present value terms to customers and the business, we prefer the regulatory true-up for this review because it would provide certainty to customers about their prices over the 2019 determination period.
-If the true-up is smoothed over the next regulatory period, we do not expect that price shocks would be any more likely under this approach compared to an annual update.
-The Council did not address this issue in its pricing proposal.
+While the two options are equivalent in present value terms to customers and the business, we prefer the regulatory true-up for this review because it will provide certainty to customers about their prices over the 2019 determination period.
+If the true-up is smoothed over the next regulatory period, we do not expect that price shocks will be any more likely under this approach compared to an annual update.
+The Council did not address this issue in its pricing proposal, and it noted this approach in its response to our Draft Report.39

-Draft decisions on depreciation method and asset lives
+Decisions on depreciation method and asset lives

 To calculate the regulatory depreciation allowance (return of assets), we applied a straight-line depreciation method to the remaining life of the Councils' assets.
-The straight-line method depreciates the value of all assets evenly over their assumed lives and is in line with the Council's proposal.33 We typically use this method in water price reviews, unless the utility proposes a different method and we agree with it.
+The straight-line method depreciates the value of all assets evenly over their assumed lives and is in line with the Council's proposal.40 We typically use this method in water price reviews, unless the utility proposes a different method and we agree with it.

-In deciding on the remaining asset lives, we considered recommendations made by Atkins Cardno in its review of the Councils' capital expenditure.
-We accepted its recommendation to apply shorter lives to some assets than the Council had proposed, resulting in a lower average asset life.
-Our draft decisions means that the cost of the assets is recovered over fewer years than under the Council's proposal and, therefore, the annual depreciation allowance in the NRR would be higher than under the Council's proposal.
+In deciding on asset lives, we considered recommendations made by Atkins Cardno.
+We applied shorter lives to new assets than the Council had proposed.
+Our decision means that the cost of the assets is recovered over fewer years than under the Council's proposal and, therefore, the annual depreciation allowance in the NRR will be higher than under the Council's proposal.
 Chapter 5 discusses our assessment of asset lives in more detail.